zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 ## Conclusion: Judgement as a Moving Frontier

-Some of what is commonly considered judgement is merely procedural decision-making, and Agentic AI is already excellent at this.
+Some of what is commonly considered judgement is merely procedural decision-making, and agentic AI is already excellent at this.

 Some judgement flows from tacit knowledge, and LLMs are increasingly able to approximate parts of this as well.